Analysis | For the Wizards, Game 1 was there for the taking. Then the Sixers took it.

 However, the play stood and the Wizards lost possession.
 It was the third turnover of the quarter for the favorite target of the Philadelphia fans; at one point, the arena sound system had to be cranked up to drown out a profane serenade directed at Westbrook.

 Then there was Washington’s other star, Beal, who was playing in his first postseason game since 2018 and was clearly enjoying himself.
 He parodied Embiid’s footwork after the big man was called for taking too many steps in the third quarter.
 He turned to give the fans an earful after he nailed his first three-pointer of the game in the third quarter, giving Washington a 77-73 lead.
-Near the end of that period, the Sixers’ crowd rose for defensive specialist Matisse Thybulle, but Beal drove past him anyway and scored.
+Near the end of that period, the 76ers’ crowd rose for defensive specialist Matisse Thybulle, but Beal drove past him anyway and scored.
 He celebrated by wildly waving his arms, mocking the crowd’s enthusiasm.

 “I was like a kid in a candy shop,” said Beal, who finished with a team-best 33 points and 10 rebounds.
 “I just felt really excited to be back on the floor.”